cameronp98/rust-euler/README.md

 Run `$ cargo run` to download the problems into the examples directory

-An empty solution program looks something like this:
+The empty solution program is based on `examples/solution_templates.rs` and looks something like this:

 ```rust
 /*